Large Outdoor Urns and Decorative Planters

 Nothing is simpler than an barrel full of your favourite flowers.
 Choose a combination of colours and just fill up the barrel!
 Here is a beautiful display of geraniums and its very simple in pink and white.

 Barrels are very durable and will last a lifetime.
+I have used a barrel for many years and it will wear with age but still look very nice and natural.
 Are you looking for a rustic look or chic country?
 Then the barrel is for you.
 They are inexpensive too.

 Planter with Class! - Upright and Draping Plants Combined